iconify/website/docs/icons/index.md

 - Validated and cleaned up.
 - Automatically kept up to date.

-See [how to get icon data](./icon-data.md) for list of packages and repositories where you can get icon data.
+See [how to get icon data](./icon-data.md) for a list of packages and repositories where you can get icon data.

 Iconify ecosystem offers [many tools to help developers use these icons](/docs/usage/index.md).